Here is your complete DIY travel guide to the tourist spots in Samar province!

 14. Blanca Aurora Falls

 Blanca Aurora Falls may not be as majestic as the aforesaid waterfalls but it does have a special charm and allure of its own.
-Locals and tourists alike love coming here to swim on its inviting waters while other ought for cliff diving.
+Locals and tourists alike love coming here to swim on its inviting waters while others ought for cliff diving.
 There are tables and cottages available for cooking meals and holding a picnic.

 - Location/Jump-off: Brgy Blanca Aurora, San Jorge